Jainism in Tamil Nadu: History

 Early Tamil-Brahmi inscriptions in Tamil Nadu dated to the 3rd century BCE and describe the livelihoods of Tamil Jains.
 The oldest known Tamil kings were recorded to follow the Jain religion which makes Jainism, the second oldest religion in Tamil Nadu.

 Inscriptions dating back to 8th century CE were found in Tiruchirappalli narrating the presence of Jain monks in the region.

 The Kalabhra dynasty, who were patrons of Jainism, ruled over the entire ancient Tamil country in the 3rd–7th century CE.

 Pallavas followed Hinduism but also patronized Jainism.
 The Trilokyanatha Temple in Kanchipuram and Chitharal Jain Temple were built during the reign of the Pallava dynasty.

 The Pandyan kings were initially Jains but later became Shaivaites.
-Strabo states that an Indian king called Pandion sent Augustus "presents and gifts of honour".
 The Sittanavasal Cave and Samanar Malai are Jain complexes that were built during the reign of Pandyan dynasty.

 The Cholas patronized Hinduism, however, Jainism also flourished during their rule.
 The construction of Tirumalai cave complex was commissioned Queen Kundavai, elder sister of Rajaraja Chola I. The Tirumalai cave complex consists of 3 Jain caves, 2 Jain temples and a 16 m high sculpture of Tirthankara Neminatha which is the tallest idol of Neminatha and the largest Jain idol in Tamil Nadu.
 The Digambara Jain Temple in Thirakoil and the Mallinathaswamy Jain Temple in Mannargudi were both built during the reign of the Chola dynasty.